 “I get donations from school teachers, cops and sometimes students too.
 That helps fund the treatment for the needy,” he says.

 “Ever since I started, I haven’t taken even a single day off.
 If I get a call while I am working, I immediately rush to help.
-The manager of the tea plantation also supports me and lets me go in case of an emergency.”
+The manager of the tea garden also supports me and lets me go in case of an emergency.”

 Not only his bike ambulance service but Karimul also provides basic and first aid treatment to the villagers after learning from the local doctors.
 He also runs health camps in tribal areas at regular intervals.